-Macy Watts is a graduate of Pamlico County High School in Bayboro (near New Bern, NC).
-She is currently studying Secondary History/Social Studies Education with a minor in Political Science.
-During the fall semester Macy serves as a site coordinator in Avery County Schools for the ASU Reich College of Education.
-Over the summer months, she works for Camp Don Lee in Arapahoe, NC, as well as at Heartworks - a 21st Century Learning Program for at-risk youth in Bayboro.
-She is also an active participant in the HEP-sponsored CLIO TALKS series and helped co-present a poster session with Dr. Sibaja and History MA student Abby Williams at the 2018 Tech 4 Teach Fair, focusing on their experiences in an Active Learning Classroom (ALC).
+Macy Watts ('19) is a native of Pamlico County High School in Bayboro, near New Bern, NC.
+She finished her Secondary History/Social Studies Education, and a minor in Political Science, in May 2019.
+During her time at App State, Macy served as a site coordinator in Avery County Schools for the ASU Reich College of Education.
+Over the summer months, she worked for Camp Don Lee in Arapahoe, NC, as well as at Heartworks - a 21st Century Learning Program for at-risk youth in Bayboro.
+She was an active participant in the HEP-sponsored CLIO TALKS series, and even co-presented a poster session with Dr. Sibaja and public history graduate student Abby Williams (MA History 2019) at the 2018 Tech 4 Teach Fair.
+Their presentation focused on their shared experiences in an Active Learning Classroom (ALC).

 In her free time, Macy enjoys reading, cooking, going to the theatre, sailing, and spending time with her family and friends.